ovh/docs/pages/web_cloud/web_hosting/configure_your_web_hosting/guide.en-gb.md

 Although OVHcloud manages the installation of the latest PHP versions on its servers, you are responsible for ensuring that your website is **always up-to-date** and compatible with the latest PHP versions.
 There are two ways of doing this, depending on which website you are using:

-**Case 1 - you are using a Content Management System (CMS)** such as *WordPress*, *Joomla!*, *PrestaShop* or *Drupal*:
+**Case 1: You are using a Content Management System (CMS)** such as *WordPress*, *Joomla!*, *PrestaShop* or *Drupal*:

 - Consult the official documentation created by the publisher of the CMS you are using.
 - Take note of the information concerning the technical requirements for your CMS to work, as well as the changes you need to make in order to update it.
-- If necessary, update your CMS by ensuring that the new version is compatible with OVHcloud web hosting.
+- If necessary, update your CMS by ensuring that the new version is compatible with OVHcloud web hostings.

-**Case 2 - you are using a website based on a custom solution**:
+**Case 2: You are using a website based on a custom solution**:

-- Get in touch with the webmaster who created the website.
+- Contact the webmaster who created the website.
-- Use the [official PHP documentation](http://php.net/manual/en/appendices.php){.external} , which provides more information on version migrations.
+- Use the [official PHP documentation](http://php.net/manual/en/appendices.php){.external}, which provides more information on version migrations.
-- If necessary, update your website’s code, ensuring that it remains compatible with OVHcloud web hosting.
+- If necessary, update your website’s code, ensuring that it remains compatible with OVHcloud web hostings.

-If you need to, you can find out which PHP version is currently used by your web hosting plan in two ways:
+You can find out which PHP version is currently used by your web hosting plan in two ways:

-- **Via the OVHcloud Control Panel**.
-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud`{.action} section.
-In the left-hand column, click `Hosting plans`{.action} , then select the Web Hosting plan concerned.
+- **In the OVHcloud Control Panel**: Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then go to the `Web Cloud`{.action} section.
+In the left-hand column, click `Hosting plans`{.action}, then select the Web Hosting plan concerned.
 In the `General information`{.action} tab, find the version below *Global PHP version*.

 ![phpversion](images/change-php-version-step1.png){.thumbnail}